Ibrahim Jalees

 Ibrahim Jalees born Ibrahim Hussain on (22 August 1924 - 26 October 1977) was a Pakistani journalist, writer, and humorist.
 He authored several books of short stories such as Chalees Karor Bhikari and Tikona Des and the novel Chor Bazar.
-He joined the Daily Jang newspaper and wrote his columns titled Waghaira Waghaira which made him famous.
+He joined the Daily Jang newspaper and became well known on account of his columns titled Waghaira Waghaira (lit. "etcetra, etcetra").
 He also worked as an editor of Musawat, Karachi, the daily newspaper of the Pakistan People's Party.
-Later he launched his own weekly magazine, Awami Adalat (Peoples Court).
+Later, he launched his own weekly magazine, Awami Adalat (Peoples Court).

 He was awarded the (Tamgha-e-Husn-e-Karkrdagi) Pride of Performance Award posthumously by the Government of Pakistan in 1990, in recognition of his literary contribution.

 Early life

 Ibrahim Jalees was born on 22 August 1924, in Bangalore, British India.
 He originally hailed from the Hyderabad State.
 His father Ahmed Hussain was a self-made man.
 His family migrated to Pakistan after the partition of British India.
 In 1940, he received BA degree from Aligarh University, India.
 In 1948, he migrated to Lahore, Pakistan soon after the fall of Hyderabad Deccan to India.

 In 1951, after his six-week visit to China, he wrote a travelogue, Nai Deewar-I-Cheen.
 He has three brothers Mehboob Hussain Jigar and Mujtaba Hussain who stayed back in India, both of whom also worked as journalists and humorists.
 His youngest brother Yusuf Husain, worked as a supervisor for Caltex in the aviation industry at Karachi Airport, and died in January 2016, in Old Westbury, New York.
 Ibrahim Jalees died on 26 October 1977.